CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 Nevertheless, when starting with this language, sometimes there might arise errors in the code that are difficult to read/solve, so the task of programming can become quite annoying.
 To avoid them and, more important, to learn how to solve them, it is why we make this introduction to the `Julia` language.

 But first things first.
 Before starting programming, we need where to run our code.
-For that we have two possibilities: 1) Run it online in JuliaBox, or 2) Execute it on the interpreter that can be download from the official website (<https://julialang.org/>).
+For that we have two possibilities:

+1. Run it online in JuliaBox

+2. Execute it on the interpreter that can be download from the official website (<https://julialang.org/>).
 When using this second option, it is also recommended to install the IDE extension (<http://junolab.org/>).

 Now that this is clear, let's [start](https://github.com/CodingClubUC3M/codingclubuc3m.github.io/blob/master/scripts/JuliaIntro.ipynb)!

-## 1 Comments & Strings
+## 1 Comments & strings

 One of the most important things when programming is to add comments to the code we write.
 In `Julia`, comments work as follows: